 Nebraska Regents Shoot Down Anti-Critical Race Theory Proposal

-The Board of Regents for the University of Nebraska system on Friday voted down a resolution opposing the “imposition” of critical race theory on the curriculum.
-The resolution, backed by the state’s Republican governor, Pete Ricketts, was proposed by Regent Jim Pillen, a Republican who is running to succeed term-limited Ricketts as governor.
-The regents’ vote — which followed hours of public comments and discussion — was 3-5, with an additional four student regents all opposing the resolution.
+The Board of Regents for the University of Nebraska system on Friday voted down a resolution opposing the "imposition" of critical race theory on the curriculum.
+The resolution, backed by the state's Republican governor, Pete Ricketts, was proposed by Regent Jim Pillen, a Republican who is running to succeed term-limited Ricketts as governor.
+The regents' vote -- which followed hours of public comments and discussion -- was 3-5, with an additional four student egents all opposing the resolution.
 For a full story on the vote, read Inside Higher Ed Monday.

 Opinions on Inside Higher Ed